Monitor Your Data With Freeze Panes In Excel!

 Unfreeze Rows or Columns

-To Unfreeze Rows or Columns and return the spreadsheet back to it’s original state follow these simple steps.
+To Unfreeze Rows or Columns and return the spreadsheet to its original state, follow these simple steps.

-1) Go the View Tab and in the Window Group, select Freeze Panes.
+1 – Go to the View Tab and in the Window Group, select Freeze Panes.

 Screenshot showing the Unfreeze Panes option highlighted.

-3) The thin grey line will be removed, and you can scroll through the spreadsheet in the usual way.
+3 – The thin grey line will be removed, and you can scroll through the spreadsheet like normal!

 Learning Objectives